 The mini Swirly Pinwheel quilt is made from eight pinwheel blocks and an additional 4½” square is added to the center of the block.
-I used a fat quarter of a cream fabric cut into 2½” squares for all of the light colored squares.
+I used a fat quarter of a cream fabric cut into 2½” squares for all of the light-colored squares.

 If you would like to add an applique to the center, you could use any applique flower template you have or download the one I have provided.
 The Sizzix die I used is called Tattered Florals by Tim Holtz but I believe that die is now retired.
 You can find other Sizzix floral dies.

 I have included a flower template that you can use in the center of your Swirly Pinwheel wall hanging.
-I did a free motion wiggle stitch around my applique flower, you can do any type of applique you like.
+I did a free-motion wiggle stitch around my applique flower, you can do any type of applique you like.

-I then quilted my wall hanging and used 2 strips of 2 1/2 inch fabric for the binding.
+I then quilted my wall hanging and used 2 strips of 2 1/2-inch fabric for the binding.

-Download a pdf of this tutorial, get the free flower template and sign up for my newsletter and free resource library.
+Download a pdf of this tutorial, get the free flower template, and sign up for my newsletter and free resource library.

 I hope you enjoyed this tutorial and I can see all kinds of different possibilities for this block.
-This block size is 12 inch, I forgot to mention that.
+This block size is 12 inches, I forgot to mention that.
 Do you like tutorials with lots of photos?